foobar-engineering/mentor/README.md

  1. `angstwad.docker_ubuntu` which will install docker on your Mentor host (you may comment it if you've already installed it before) in `setup.yml`
  2. `infra`, which do all the job:
     - copies Dockerfile to Mentor server for workshop image and build it onsite
-    - creates home dir for every student, puts workshop's code here and mounts it into /workshop in student's dind
+    - creates home dir for every student, puts workshop's code here and mounts it into `/workshop` in student's dind container
     - creates user_num dind containers and exposes ports outside Mentor server
     - creates spyglass container for teacher which serves simple static frontend for managing any student's workflow